microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 Window represents a WinUI application window.
 It can be used in a [UWP](https://docs.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide) app or a Desktop app.
 When run in a UWP app there can only be one instance on a thread.

-### Examples
+### Remarks

+Attempting to activate (`new`) a new Window in a UWP app will fail and log a debug message.

+> **Implementation note:** This will use [RoOriginateError](https://docs.microsoft.com/en-us/windows/win32/api/roerrorapi/nf-roerrorapi-rooriginateerror) to show an explanatory message in the debugger.

+Creating a new Window in a Desktop app creates a new top level HWND.

-Set the content of a given window and give it keyboard focus.
+### Example: Set the content of a given window and give it keyboard focus.

 ```CS
 void InitializeAndActivateWindow(Window window)